mathspp/mathspp/pages/06.courses/intermediate-python-course/_02.intro/features.md

     twig: true
 ---

-## Turn your Python code into professional code in 5 weeks
+## Start writing professional code in 5 weeks

 Join dozens of others who are writing more efficient code with more confidence.